pianwan/EE411-Project/README.md

 ### Requirements

+Python 3.10
 ```shell
 pip install -r requirements.txt
 ```

 ### Datasets
-The datasets can be found from `torchvision`
+The datasets can be downloaded from `torchvision`.

 ### Run